-Literary Crisis: Why a Crisis Will Make Your GOOD Story GREAT
+Literary Crisis: Why a Dilemma Will Make Your GOOD Story GREAT

 In my own writing, I use these two formulas to write great scenes, but also to audit scenes, stories, and even whole books I've already written to make sure I'm setting up a big enough story crisis.

-For example, in the memoir I’m working on, I realized it wasn’t working because I didn’t have any clear crises.
+For example, in the memoir I wrote, I realized it wasn't working because I didn't have any clear dilemmas.
 Things just happen.
-I didn’t set up clear literary crises, and therefore the choices my character was making didn’t matter.
-Since the book is a memoir, I couldn’t manufacture story crises, and so I had to pull them out of my actual experience.
+I didn't set up clear literary crises, and therefore the choices my character was making didn't matter.
+Since the book is a memoir, I couldn't manufacture story crises, and so I had to pull them out of my actual experience.

-One that I discovered in the first act of my story was a Best Bad Choice story crisis.
-In Paris, I wanted to live the “writer’s life,” where I hung out in cafés, drank coffee and wine, soaked up the atmosphere, people-watched, and wrote my book.
+One that I discovered in the first act of my story was a Best Bad Choice dilemma.
+In Paris, I wanted to live the “writer's life,” where I hung out in cafés, drank coffee and wine, soaked up the atmosphere, people-watched, and wrote my book.
 But when my readers gave thousands of dollars to make me take on crowdsourced adventures, I had to choose between either refunding them money and being embarrassed or giving up my comfortable, “writerly” trip for an uncomfortable (but maybe more interesting) one.

-I was able to take a dilemma that I was experiencing privhttps://www.youtube.com/watch?v=cU2AvkKA4kMately and turn it into a literary crisis that centered my story.

 Want to see a crisis in action?
 Watch this.
 (My favorite is the woman at 7:06.)